tdownie0/music-theor-ease/topics/Website/ch1.md

 before, but removing the `/` automatically, as it is inferred.

 > **Note:** Here, `localhost:3000` is setup by Next.js for us, and `3000` refers to the port that it is
 > currently listening on.
 In a URL, the port for addresses always follows after the `:`.
-For some extra
+Some extra
-> information if you are curious, `localhost` typically refers to the loopback address of your local
+> information for those curious, `localhost` typically refers to the loopback address of our local
-> machine, meaning it points back to it.
+> machine, meaning that it points back to itself.
 In IPv4 this address is usually `127.0.0.1`, and in IPv6 it is
 > `::1`.
-Modern browsers tend to prefer IPv6, so you could also access your local site like so if it is
+Modern browsers also allow IPv6, so we could also access our local site like so if it is
 > currently running, [http://[::1]:3000](http://[::1]:3000).
 This is purely for extra information, so do
 > not feel the need to memorize this.